particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/03-tinker.png)

-4. Every Xenon has a blue LED that's connected to pin D7, and we can use Tinker to control this LED.
+4. Every Xenon has a blue LED that's connected to pin D7, and you can use Tinker to control this LED.
 Tap on the circle marked "D7" and you'll see a pop-up that gives you two options, `digitalRead` and `digitalWrite`.
 Click on `digitalWrite`.

 ![](./images/01/04-d7.png)